Albinism: In invertebrates

 Albinism in molluscs has been recognized to be a hereditary phenomenon at least since 1900.
 Albinism in molluscs can exist to a variable degree.
 Sometimes an individual snail has a normally pigmented body, but the shell is completely without the normal pigmentation because of a defect in the cells of the mantle.
 Shells of certain mollusc species can be translucent when they lack the normal pigmentation.

 An exhibit showing albino and normal specimens of nine local species of marine molluscs, both gastropods and bivalves (The Bailey-Matthews National Shell Museum in Sanibel, Florida).

 Normal (left) and albinistic (right) forms of the land snail Pseudofusulus varians.
 Note that in the albino both the body and the shell are lacking the normal pigmentation.

 Albino freshwater snail Biomphalaria glabrata showing the red oxygen-transport pigment haemoglobin.
 Without its normal pigment, the shell of this species is translucent.

 In insects

+Mocis latipes (species of moth) with unusual white coloration, possibly due to albinism.

 The neurohormone [His7]-corazonin induces darkening of the cuticle of Locusta migratoria.
 The Okinawa strain of this species is deficient in [His7]-corazonin and is albino.
 One of the typical features of Locusta migratoria is that they are gregarious locusts.
 However, the albino strain shows more solitarious behaviour.

 The yellow mutation in fruit flies is a mutation causing a congenital lack of normal pigment; it is a similar phenomenon to albinism in other organisms.